 There’s no right or wrong way to grieve and people express their grief in different kinds of ways.
 The most important thing you can do for yourself when dealing with a loss is to seek support in a safe place where you can be heard and understood.
 Therapy can provide that space for you.

-If you’re considering getting started, we’ll make it easy.
+If you’re considering getting started with Grief Counseling, we’ll make it easy.
 Just send us a message or call/text 727-258-5231 and we’ll lead the way from there.